howdoicomputer/tf-polarstomps-gcp-environment/README.md

 * A [Cloud Router](https://cloud.google.com/network-connectivity/docs/router/concepts/overview) and a [Cloud Nat](https://cloud.google.com/nat/docs/overview) in order to enable routing to a private GKE cluster
 * A GKE/Kubernetes autopilot cluster that has private nodes and a public control plane endpoint (that is locked down to that same "home" IP address)

-The philosphy of the module is that it enforces a set of hypothetical standards for an organization - i.e, the Polarstomps organization.
-It assumes that environments would be relatively homogenous and so works to enforce a set of defaults and minimize the need for creating wrapper modules to set inputs.
+The philosphy of this module is that it enforces a set of hypothetical standards for an organization - i.e, the Polarstomps organization.
+It assumes that environments would be relatively homogenous and so works to enforce a set of defaults in order to minimize the need for creating wrapper modules to set inputs.

 However, it also gives you an escape hatch for customizing the underlying environment.
 For the average instantiation, the only real inputs are an environment string (dev/stage/prod) and subnet cidrs.

 ### One Cluster One Environment

-This module defines a logical environment as "one cluster in one VPC."
-This is fairly simplistic but so is the problem.
+This module defines a logical environment as "one GKE cluster in one VPC."
+This is fairly simplistic but so are the needs of the Polarstomps web application.
 If you need multiple clusters per environment (say you want a cluster solely dedicated to processing HIPAA or PII data) then this module isn't for you.
 It would need to be refactored so that the GKE cluster is its own module.
-For the Polarstomps web application, centralizing everything into one module provides simplicity.
+For now, centralizing the GKE cluster and the VPC into a single module helps with code maintainability.

 ### Network Layout